tinyplex/tinybase/site/guides/04_persistence/2_database_persistence.md

 variety of ways and via different modules.
 This is new in v4.0, so feedback on the functionality is welcomed!

-Finally we move on to look at how to fully synchronize TinyBase Stores using more complex CRDT frameworks, such as Yjs and Automerge, in the Synchronizing Data guide.
+Next we move on to look at how to fully synchronize TinyBase Stores using more complex CRDT frameworks, such as Yjs and Automerge, in the Third-Party CRDT Persistence guide.